The Shopify platform has a lot of features that make it the best choice for e-commerce business owners. One of those is Shopify test orders.

 The amount of time saved by automating is one of the most significant distinctions between Selenium and Leapwork.

-If you pick a method outlined above, remember to deactivate when done testing.
+If you pick a method outlined above, remember to deactivate it when done testing.
 Also, cancel and refund any created orders so they do not occupy any of your inventory.